NCSC-NL/spring4shell/README.md

 ## Detection

-This table contains an overview of local scanning tools regarding the Spring4shell vulnerability and helps to find vulnerable software.
+This table contains an overview of local and remote scanning tools regarding the Spring4shell vulnerability and helps to find vulnerable software.

 **NCSC-NL has not verified the scanning tools listed below and therefore cannot guarantee the validity of said tools.
 However NCSC-NL strives to provide scanning tools from reliable sources.**